 Collated independently by Legal 500 research team.

-• 'Paul Clarke is efficient and courteous.'
+• 'Paul Clarke is excellent.'